fabiangunzinger/wowchemy/content/authors/admin/_index.md

 highlight_name: false
 ---

-I use methods from econometrics and machine learning, insights from behavioural science, and large datasets to study human behaviour in the wild.
-The scientist in me loves doing this to further understanding; the craftsman in me, to help build great products.
+Hi there, and thank you for visiting!
+I'm a behavioural and data scientist who uses large datasets, insights from behavioural science, and methods from econometrics, causal inference, and machine learning to study human beahviour in the wild.
+The scientist in me loves doing this to further knowledge; the craftsman in me, to help build great products.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cvfgu.pdf" "newtab" >}}CV{{< /staticref >}}.